MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-admin-guide-file-types.md

 ### Supported file types for classification and protection

-The following table lists some file types that support native protection by the Azure Information Protection client, and that can also be classified.
+The following table lists a subset of file types that support native protection by the Azure Information Protection client, and that can also be classified.

 When these file types are natively protected, the original file name extension is changed, and these files become read-only.
 For files that are generically protected, the original file name extension is always changed to .pfile.